J-Thorhauge/Space-Rob-AR4/README.md

 ```

 ### Real world arm
-To control the arm you have to launch two modules in sepperate terminals:
+To control the arm you have to launch three modules in sepperate terminals:

 #### 1. Arm hardware driver - `driver.launch.py`